What type of art was created during the Abstract Expressionist art movement?

 Red Abstraction by Alma Woodsey Thomas (1960):

 Alma Woodsey Thomas’s “Red Abstraction” is a symphony of colour and form.
-Thomas’s distinctive style is characterised by vibrant hues and intricate patterns.
+Thomas’s distinctive style is characterised by vibrant hues and expressive strokes.
 As an African American female artist, Thomas broke barriers in the art world.
 “Red Abstraction” reflects her bold and unapologetic approach.
 The painting is a celebration of joy and life, with each brushstroke contributing to a harmonious visual composition.

 Oxidation Painting by Andy Warhol (1978):